-The operational requirements for handling biohazardous materials in vitro include those outlined in chapter 4 of the CBS (see Section 3.4) (or appropriate CFIA standard - see Section 3.3) as well as this BSM.
+The operational requirements for handling biohazardous materials in vitro include those outlined in chapter 4 of the CBS (see Section 3.4) (or appropriate CFIA standard - see Section 3.3) as well as this biosafety manual.
 These operational practices include training, PPE, work practices and emergency response planning.

-In addition to the requirements of the CBS and CFIA standards, BSOP have been developed for a variety a biosafety issues at MUN, and are present as standalone documents that complement this manual.
-A list of current BSOP is available on the EHS>Biosafety website.
-Verification of compliance to the CBS operational practice requirements (and/or CFIA standards) and MUN BSOP will be verified during laboratory compliance inspections (see Section 5.1.6).
+In addition to the requirements of the CBS and CFIA standards, BSOP's have been developed for a variety a biosafety issues at MUN, and are present as standalone documents that complement this manual.
+A list of current BSOP's is available in Appendix 4.
+Verification of compliance to the CBS operational practice requirements (and/or CFIA standards) and MUN BSOP's will be verified during laboratory compliance inspections (see Section 5.1.6).